MichellePriestleySmith/Cyber-Security-Projects/Identity and Access Management Project/Task Three - Microsoft Entra SSPR.md

 <h2>Part Four</h2>

-This task is aimed to simulate the user's experience in resetting their password using the SSPR feature.
+The purpose of this task was to simulate the user's experience in resetting their password using the SSPR feature.
 </br>

 In this task I initiated the password reset, prompting the system to guide me through verification steps, which were completed through either mobile phone or email authentication.
 Following successful verification, I entered a new password and confirmed the reset.</br>